funivan/PhpStorm-Refactoring-Plugin/src/com/funivan/phpstorm/refactoring/EditUsages/README.md

 # How to
-For better perfomance set hotkeys for two action: `CreatePatchFromUsages` and `ApplyCustomPatch`
+For better performance set hotkeys for two action: `Create custom patch from usages` and `Apply custom patch`

 ## How to
 1. Run `find usages`